telerik/blazor-docs/components/stepper/steps/indicators.md

 * The icons have priority over the text.

+* If more than on type icon is defined, the  priority order will be as follows:
+    1. ImageUrl
+    2. Icon
+    3. IconClass
+    4. SpriteClass

 * If there is no icon, the text is used.

 * If there is no text either, the component will render the order of the step as text.
 If this is the first defined step, the text "1" will be displayed.